Petro Grigorenko: Family

-Petro Grigorenko was married to Zinaida Mikhailovna Grigorenko and they had five sons: Anatoly, Georgi, Oleg, Viktor and Andrew.
+Petro Grigorenko was married to Zinaida Mikhailovna Grigorenko and they had five sons: Anatoliy, Heorhiy, Oleh, Viktor and Andrew.
 Two of them died as children.

 In 1975, Andrew, an electrical engineer, was declared to have inherited his father's insanity.
-He was expelled from the USSR to the US, two years before Petro and Zinaida Grigorenko themselves travelled to the United States.
+He was expelled from the USSR to the US, two years before Petro and Zinaida Hryhorenko themselves travelled to the United States.
 Andrew was repeatedly told that since his father was mentally ill, then he was also mad.
 If he did not stop speaking out in defense of human rights and his father, they told him, he would also be sent to the psikhushka.
 Subsequently, Andrew Grigorenko became the founder and president of General Petro Grigorenko Foundation, dedicated to the study of his father's legacy.

 Name spelling versions

 The different Latin spellings of Grigorenko's name exist due to the lack of uniform transliteration rules for the Ukrainian names in the middle of the 20th century, when he became internationally known.
 The correct modern transliteration would be Petro Hryhorenko.
 However, according to the American identification documents of the late general the official spelling of his name was established as Petro Grigorenko.
 The same spelling is engraved on his gravestone at the Ukrainian Orthodox Church of St. Andrew in South Bound Brook, New Jersey, USA.
-The same spelling is also retained by his surviving American descendants: son Andrew and granddaughters Tatiana and Olga.
+The same spelling is also retained by his surviving American descendants: son Andrew and granddaughters Tetiana and Olga.